 Cromwell's population is growing at a comparatively high rate in relation to other similarly sized towns in New Zealand and Otago, and needs additional zoned land for the housing to accommodate this growth.
-Applying best practice urban design to new areas for urban development will deliver optimum amenity and quality of life outcomes for residents and the community, housing diversity and affordability, and efficiencies in the provision of parks, open space, roading and infrastructure.
-Externalities can be adequately managed by adopting suitable methods for avoiding and mitigating potential effects Existing activities adjacent to the Resource Area are important contributors to the social, economic and cultural wellbeing of the Cromwell and Central Otago communities that need to be protected from potential adverse reverse sensitivity effects arising from the development of the Resource Area for residential/noise sensitive purposes.
+Applying best practice urban design to new areas for urban development will deliver optimum amenity and quality of life outcomes for residents and the community, housing diversity and affordability, and efficiencies in the provision of parks, open space, roading andinfrastructure.
+Existing activities adjacent to the Resource Area are important contributors to the social, economic and cultural wellbeing of the Cromwell and Central Otago communities that need to be protected from potential adverse reverse sensitivity effects arising from the development of the Resource Area for residential/noise sensitive purposes.